 Erica Perry works at the intersection of community organizing and lawyering.
 She is committed to working with other organizers and lawyers to weave together our dreams and visions of black liberation to create policies and transformative actions that get us closer to a world free from oppression and anti-blackness.
 Erica organizes with the Official Black Lives Matter Memphis Chapter and Our Grass Our Roots to build community power and a more just Memphis.
 While in law school, Erica taught Street Law at local high schools, externed with the Shelby County Public Defender’s Office, clerked for the Memphis Housing Authority, and was a student attorney in the Neighborhood Preservation Clinic.
 In 2012 Erica graduated from the University of Tennessee, Knoxville with a B.A. in political science with concentrations in public administration and philosophy.
 She graduated from the University of Memphis School of Law in 2016.

-Kimberly Gonzalez is a queer Latinx woman who was born and raised in Miami, FL by way of Cuba and Puerto Rico.
+Kimberly Gonzalez is a queer, Latinx womxn who was born and raised in Miami, FL by way of Cuba and Puerto Rico.
 She is committed to the self-determination of communities of color and is passionate about sharing her history and culture through food.
-She has spent the last five years organizing communities of color against police brutality and towards the end of mass incarceration.
-One of her core values is that liberation can only be won through the liberation of womxn and her work meets at the intersections of addressing patriarchy and white supremacy.
+She has spent the last six years organizing communities of color against police brutality and towards the end of mass incarceration.
+One of her core values is that liberation can only be won through the liberation of womxn and her work meets at the intersections of addressing patriarchy, white supremacy, and anti-capitalism.
 She is dedicated to continuing to fight for the liberation of all oppressed peoples and building communities reliant on radical love.

 Scott Roberts, Color of Change